phoenixframework/phoenix/guides/telemetry.md

 end
 ```

-> We'll implement MyApp.Worker in the
+> You will implement MyApp.Worker in the
 [Custom Events](#custom-events) section.

 ## Libraries using Telemetry